RocketPy-Team/RocketPy/docs/user/rocket.rst

 .. caution::

     Again, pay special attention to the ``position`` parameter.
-See the :doc:`Postions and Coordinate Systems </user/positions>` section for more information.
+See the :doc:`Positions and Coordinate Systems </user/positions>` section for more information.

 3. Adding Aerodynamic Surfaces